hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 sudo virsh net-dhcp-leases baremetal
 ```
 > info "Note"
 > *baremetal is one of the 2 networks that were created at the time of Metal3 deployment, the other being “provisioning” which is used - as you have guessed - for provisioning the bare metal cluster.
-More details about networking setup in the metal3-dev-env environment are described in the **detailed metal3-dev-env walkthrough blogpost**.*
+More details about networking setup in the metal3-dev-env environment are described in the - detailed metal3-dev-env walkthrough blogpost.*

 You can login to the master node if you want, and can check the deployment status
 ```console